c0dertitan/BearTea/README.md

 ## Look out for Bear Tea!
-It is a small place with Tea inside.
-Drink outside while we make your Tea We Do Not Allow Taking cups outside of the Tea Shop.
-Do not leave without paying.
+Our business is run in a small shop where we serve our best tea.
+We have comfortable seats and a warm enviorment in the snowy cold!
+Look out Basil The Bear!